ETHS - Ethnic Studies

 ETHS 540.
 Advanced Cross-Cultural Communication (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Special topics in human relations.
 Course includes diversity content.
 Prerequisite: ETHS 210.

 ETHS 545.
 Cross-Cultural Communication Theory (3).

 Examines current cross-cultural communication theory and its impact on contemporary cross-cultural issues.
 Course includes diversity content.

 ETHS 579.
 Asian Women in Modern History (3).

 Cross-listed as HIST 579 and WOMS 579.
 Examines women's historical and contemporary experiences in Asian America and eight major countries in modern Asia.
 Covers topics on Asian women's activism in relation to nationalism and women's rights.
 Investigates Asian women's roles and statuses in the family and society and their educational attainment and contributions to the export-oriented industrialization of the Asia-Pacific region.
 Examines the intra-regional migration of female guest workers among various countries in Asia.
 Traces the ways in which the changes in immigration laws during the 20th century affect patterns of Asian women's migration to the United States.
 Introduces writing that integrates Asian women's lives and Asian American experiences into the discourses on ethnicity, national origin, class, gender and sexual orientation in the United States and the Asia-Pacific region.
 Course includes diversity content.